-By March 1, 2006, the council or committee shall present policy recommendations to the Board which include, but are not necessarily limited to, the following topics:
+The council or committee shall present policy recommendations to the Board which include, but are not necessarily limited to, the following topics:

-- 1) Goals and strategies for increasing student participation in the school breakfast and lunch programs - 2) Nutritional standards for the school breakfast and lunch programs that meet or exceed state and federal standards - The amount of time allowed for students to eat and the adequacy of lunchroom facilities - 4) Guidelines and standards for foods and beverages sold outside of the district's meal programs, such as through vending machines, school stores, school-sponsored events, school fundraisers and other venues on campus, as well as foods and beverages offered as rewards for academic performance or good behavior - 5) Foods and beverages donated for class parties or other school events - 6) School-based marketing of foods and beverages, such as through advertisements in school publications, school buildings, athletic fields and/or other areas accessible to students, and activities such as coupon or incentive programs - 7) Age-appropriate, skill-building nutrition education at each grade level that is focused on behavior change - 8) Opportunities for all students to be physically active, including the amount of time devoted to physical education, the quality of the physical education program, and additional opportunities such as recess and before- and after-school programs - 9) Outreach strategies to encourage families to reinforce and support healthy eating and physical activity
+- 1. Goals and strategies for increasing student participation in the school breakfast and lunch programs. - 2.
+Nutritional standards for the school breakfast and lunch programs that meet or exceed state and federal standards. - 3.
+The amount of time allowed for students to eat and the adequacy of lunchroom facilities. - 4.
+Methods of ensuring compliance with federal regulations governing nutrition standards for all foods and beverages available for purchase by students on campus during the school day outside of the district's federally reimbursed meal programs. - 5.
+Foods and beverages donated for class parties or other school events. - School-based marketing of foods and beverages, such as through advertisements in school publications, school buildings, athletic fields and/or other areas accessible to students, and activities such as coupon or incentive programs. - 7.
+Age-appropriate, skill-building nutrition education at each grade level that is focused on behavior change.